paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/The Impact of COVID-19 on Residential Relocation Decisions in GTA.md

         - Once you interview a person, you have to make the decision, once you wait the market will change
 - Stated Preference Design
     - **Attributes**
-        - Dwelling type, region, price, area, tenure type, neighbourhood, access to public transit, access to highway, parking availability, walk access to school, office hours, telecommuting option
+        - Dwelling type, region, price, area, tenure type, neighborhood, access to public transit, access to highway, parking availability, walk access to school, office hours, telecommuting option
     - **Conditions**
         - Ask the scenario in 3 different conditions
         - COVID is no longer considered a thread due to vaccine